collectiveaccess/ProvidenceDocs/_source/intro/whatIs.rst

 * `Providence Demonstration System <https://demo.collectiveaccess.org/system/auth/login>`_

-.. note:: The back-end Providence demonstration site is used by people around the world to experiment with CollectiveAccess and view its many features.
-Therefore, the locale can sometimes be set to various languages.
-To set the locale throughout the system to your preferred language, nagivate to **Manage > Preferences > user interface locale**, where a list of CollectiveAccess locales can be selected.
+.. note:: The back-end Providence demonstration site is for users around the world to experiment with CollectiveAccess and view its many features.
+The locale can be set to various languages.
+To set the locale throughout the system to your preferred language, nagivate to **Manage > Preferences > user interface locale**, where a list of CollectiveAccess supported locales can be selected.

 Pawtucket
 ^^^^^^^^^